Transience and Transformation in Nature

 Curated by Elsa Mora

-Lauren Rosenthal is primarily interested in interconnectedness.
+Lauren Rosenthal’s massive map installation employs rocks from local creeks and riverbeds which have been ground into pigment.
 Ecology, the science of relationships between organism and environment, serves as the conceptual framework of her investigation, and maps provide the visual language for her expression.
 She makes prints, drawings, and sculptures that use the river as both a literal and metaphorical symbol of interconnectedness.

 Luci Jockel, a RISD graduate, is a multimedia artist whose painstaking work is constructed of woven bee wings, bones, and other materials.
 In her practice, she seeks to give a voice to the deceased beings in the hopes of building an interconnectivity between human and animal.

 Margaret Parish is a RISD graduate with a keen eye for the subtle and those natural processes that involve decay, transformation, and surprise.
-A hunter and collector of uncommon objects affected by time and the elements, she creates intriguing sculptures, photographs, and installations by combining unexpected materials such as metal and plaster of Paris,
+A hunter and collector of uncommon objects affected by time and the elements, she creates intriguing sculptures, photographs, and installations by combining unexpected materials such as metal and plaster, potatoes and nails, etc. In her practice, the actions of seeing/noticing and making, are organically interwoven.

 Thomas Beale is a New York-based sculptor.
 He founded and directed the Honey Space, an innovative “no-profit” gallery in Chelsea, from 2008 to 2012.
 Starting with found and reclaimed materials, notably wood and shells, Beale processes them into small, workable units, which he then assembles to create the organic and sensuous shapes of his sculptures.
 The diversity of those individual segments lends richness and a sense of movement to both his large and small-scale work.